jff99/KeyCip/README.md

 ## Getting Started

 ### Prerequisites
 The app has been developped for Android SDK 24 to Android SDK 31.
 Just make sure to install those SDK in your computer and you are good to go.
-Android Studio makes everython easier [Android Studio](https://developer.android.com/studio)
+Android Studio makes everything easier [Android Studio](https://developer.android.com/studio)

 ### Installation